-Step1: determine the fresh water processes (FWPs), which their inlet concentration is zero
+Step 1: determine the freshwater processes (FWPs), which their inlet concentration is zero.

-Step2: Calculation of the limiting concentration of the regeneration processes which don't take fresh water only
+Step 2: Calculation of the limiting concentration of the regeneration processes which do not take fresh water only.

-$$Lim\ CR = C0 (1 - RR) \tag{1}$$
+$$LimCR = C0^{}(1-RR)$$ (1)

-Where Lim CR is limiting concentration of regeneration, C0 is outlet concentration of process and RR is the removal ratio
+where Lim CR is the limiting concentration of regeneration, C0 is the outlet concentration of the process, and RR is the removal ratio.

-Step 3: Allocation of source and demand

-1) Allocation of processes according to (CPD), if the CPD for a process equal zero, it will take fresh water only.
+Step 3: Allocation of source and demand.
+Allocation of processes according to (CPD), if the CPD for a process is equal to zero, it will take fresh water only.
 When multiple source streams are available, we should prioritize the reuse of one source over the others.
-Equation 1 displays the source stream with the highest quasi allocation ratio value first [16,17,18]
+Eq.
+(1) displays the source stream with the highest quasi-allocation ratio value first [16,17,18].

-$$Ri, j = \min k = 1, 2, 3, \dots NC\left(\frac{Dlimj, k}{CSi, k}\right)$$ (2)
+$$R{i,j} = \min k = 1, 2, 3, \dots NC \left(\frac{D \lim{j,k}}{CS{i,k}}\right)$$ (2)

-Where, Ri, j IS the limiting quasi-allocation from Si to DJ
+where, Ri,j is the limiting quasi-allocation from Si to DJ.

-- 2) When Si is the allocation to DJ, reuse critical contaminant is defined as the concentration that reaches the limiting value before any other.
-(RKC) for Si, DJ - 3) The source with the next-highest quasi-allocation amount should be selected if one source is unable to fully meet the demand.
-(Ri, j) value - 4) Calculate the mass load for demand and source at a definite reuse key contaminant by equations:
+When Si is the allocation to DJ, reuse critical contaminant is defined as the concentration that reaches the limiting value before any other.
+(RKC) for Si, DJ.
+The source with the next-highest quasiallocation amount should be selected if one source is unable to fully meet the demand.
+(Ri,j) value.
+Calculate the mass load for demand and source at a definite reuse key contaminant by equations:

-$$MD = FD Ci$$ (3)
+$$MD = FD^Ci \tag{3}$$

-$$MS = FS C0 \tag{4}$$
+$$MS = FS^C0 \tag{4}$$

-There are three cases for mass load,
+There are three cases for mass load:

-a.
 The source provides all of the water in it to the demand if the mass load of RKC for the source (MS) equals the mass load of RKC for the demand (MD).
-If the mass load of RKC for source is higher than the mass load of RKC for demand, in this situation, the source gives only the amount of water as follows:
+If the mass load of RKC for the source is higher than the mass load of RKC for demand, in this situation, the source gives only the amount of water as follows:

-$$WR = (MD/CSOUT)$$ (5)
+$$WR = (MD / CSOUT)$$ (5)

-And the other needed water is taken from fresh water
+The other needed water is taken from freshwater.

-- b.
 When the RKC mass load for the source is less than the RKC mass load for the demand.
-In this case, the source provides all the water needed to meet demand, and the source with the next-highest Ri, j value is used to provide the remaining water. - Step 4: after allocation, determine the updated concentrations at the intake and output for each process [18] as follows:
+In this case, the source provides all the water needed to meet demand, and the source with the next-highest Ri,j value is used to provide the remaining water.

+Step 4: After allocation, determine the updated concentrations at the intake and output for each process [18] as follows:

-$$CN, I = (C0, I MN)/M0$$ (6)
+$$CN, I = (C0, I MN) / M0$$ (6)

-$$CN, O = C0, 0 - (C0, I - CN, I)$$ (7)
+$$CN, 0 = C0, 0 - (C0, I - CN, I) / M0$$ (7)

-Where, Co is the outlet concentration, WR is the water required for each process, RKC is the reuse key contaminant, CN, I is new inlet concentration, Co, I is the old inlet focus, old mass load is MO, and new mass load is MN., CN, O is new outlet concentration, CO, O IS old outlet concentration
+where CO is the outlet concentration, WR is the water required for each process, RKC is the reuse key contaminant, CN,I is the new inlet concentration, Co,I is the old inlet focus, the old mass load is MO, MN is the new mass load, CN,O is the new outlet concentration, and CO,O is the old outlet concentration.

-Basically, the method consists of seven steps described in the following using regeneration method
+Basically, the method consists of seven steps described in the following using the regeneration method.

-Step 1: determine the fresh water processes (FWPs), which their inlet concentration is zero
+Step 1: Determine the freshwater processes (FWPs), which their inlet concentration is zero.

-Step 2:

-- 1) determine the processes which feed the regeneration process by water (BP), and processes which take water from a regeneration process (AP) - 2) calculate the limiting concentration of the regeneration processes which don't take fresh water only from equation (1) - 3) determine type of processes: - a. calculate the average of limiting concentration of regeneration - b. if the concentration of contaminant lower than the average of limiting concentration take $\phi$ sign - c. if the contaminant concentration is at least as high as the limiting concentration average take $\eta$ sign - d. if $\varphi > \eta$ the process called below process (BP) - e. if $\eta > \varphi$ the process called above process (AP)
+Step 2: (1) Determine the processes that feed the regeneration process by water (BP), and Txe processes that take water from a regeneration process (AP); (2) Calculate the limiting concentration of the regeneration processes which don't take fresh water only from Eq.
+(1); (3) Determine the type of processes: Calculate the average of limiting concentration of regeneration.
+If the concentration of the contaminant is lower than the average limiting concentration take φ sign.
+If the contaminant concentration is at least as high as the limiting concentration average take the η sign.
+If $\varphi > \eta$, the process is called the below process (AP).